figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 ### Install python
 Get python installer from [the Python Website](http://www.pyton.org).

-Run the installer and then add the python folder to the PATH in windows.
+Run the installer and then add the python folder to the PATH in Windows.

 ## Setting up Ruby and Jekyll on Linux